Constructs a learner class object for fitting a highly adaptive lasso model with hal9001::fit_hal.

 character family (if supported).
 For example, one should set

-instead of family = binomial()
+family = "binomial" instead of family = binomial() when

-calling fit_hal
+calling fit_hal.

 (list) Additional arguments to learner$new().